-16. MANAGEMENT OF CAPITAL
+12. MANAGEMENT OF CAPITAL

-The Company's capital structure consists of its common shares, stock options, and warrants.
+The Company's capital structure consists of its common shares, share purchase warrants, stock options, and restricted share units.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its exploration and evaluation assets and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable level of risk.
 The Company is not subject to any externally imposed capital restrictions.